https://www.chefspencil.com

 4. Caldo de Cana (Sugarcane Juice)

-Sweeter than any manmade drink, the natural juice extracted by squeezing the sugarcane is loved by Brazilians.
-It is served on stalls at schools and universities and is a really cheap option for an invigorating drink on a hot day.
+Sweeter than any synthetic drink, the natural juice extracted by squeezing the sugarcane is loved by Brazilians.
+Served on stalls at schools and universities it is a cheap and delicious option if you’re looking for a refreshing drink on a hot day.

-Despite being extremely sweet, its sweetness isn’t overwhelming and it is easy to drink large amounts.
-But be careful because you can’t overestimate the sugar content in a small cup of sugarcane juice.
+Despite being made from raw sugarcane, its sweetness isn’t overwhelming, so it’s easy to gulp down large quantities.
+But be careful because you can’t overestimate the sugar in a small cup of sugarcane juice.

 5. Caipirinha